• Skip to primary navigation

 I say 2 courses because Italians usually eat pasta as a first course or ‘primo’ on Sundays, holidays and special occasions (sometimes 2 or 3 different pasta dishes!).
 The pasta is then followed by a main course of meat or fish.

-ingredients for Italian braised pork ribs
+ingredients for braised pork short ribs on white plate

 In Central and Southern Italy in particular, there are many recipes in which cuts of meat are slow cooked in a sauce (usually tomato based).
 The sauce is then used as a pasta condiment and the meat eaten as the main course.
 This is actually how most Italians eat meatballs (not the pasta and meatballs together).